-Tips for buying a second hand bike - Cycling Weekly
+Tips for buying a used bike and what to look for in a second hand bike

-Whether you're buying your first road bike or your fifth, let our tips for buying second hand bikes show you the way
+If you want to buy a new bike, there are always ways you can save: whether it's shopping the sales or choosing from one of the best cheap road bikes on the market.
+However if you really want to make your money go further then buying second hand is a great option.
+With a 'cost of living crisis' looming, including rising energy bills for many households, the need to save where you can is as pertinent than ever.
+There are a number of ways cyclists can save money but perhaps none better than buying a second-hand bike.

-Buying a new bike can be a costly affair, but you can make your money go further by buying second hand.
+Used bikes can be a great alternative to new.
+Not only do you get more for your money you're also potentially saving a bike from a life confined to the garage, or even worse being from being dumped in a landfill site.

-The internet is home to a plethora of great deals for second hand buyers, but it also hosts a few people looking to rip you off – so it’s important to keep your wits about you.
+Naturally the internet is home to a plethora of great deals for potential second hand buyers.
+However it also hosts a few people looking to rip you off - so it's important to keep your wits about you.

-With our help you’ll be able to find the best bike to fit your needs: both on the road and in the wallet.
-Here are our best tips for buying second hand bikes.
+With our help you'll be able to find the best bike to fit your needs: both on the road and in the wallet.
+Here are our best tips for how to buy used bikes.

-Tips for buying second hand bikes: The DOs
+Tips for buying second-hand bikes: The DOs

 DO use a dedicated service

-Online services like our Bikemart pages or eBay are a good way to go when buying second hand bikes.
+Online services like eBay are a good way to go when buying second-hand bikes.
 Forcing sellers to either provide contact details or housing feedback from previous buyers creates accountability.

-Using Bikemart goes a long way at combating online scams by giving buyers the opportunity to meet before parting with any cash.
-Just make sure you choose somewhere safe when meeting a stranger, especially if you’re taking cash.
+Using recognised classified services helps combat online scams by giving buyers the opportunity to meet before parting with any cash.
+Just make sure you choose somewhere safe when meeting a stranger, especially if you're taking cash.

 Sites like eBay provide feedback from past users which allows buyers the chance to make an informed decision on the seller's trustworthiness before making a purchase.